-During the field internship experience the student is assigned a preceptor who serves both as a coach and evaluator.
+During the capstone field internship, the student is assigned a preceptor who serves both as a coach and evaluator.
 In addition to preceptor supervision on patient encounters, the student is expected to spend time studying and participating in drills, skill practice, and scenarios.